OpenPrinting/pappl-retrofit/README.md

 Then have a look at
 ```
-examples/test-printer-app.c
+legacy/legacy-printer-app.c
 ```
 and
 ```
 pappl-retrofit/base.h
 ```
 to get a feeling how to create a Printer Application in your desired configuration.

 ## Setting up

-If you have your Printer Application, start it as a server
+If you have your Printer Application, start it as a server, for example (using the name of our Legacy Printer Application in the examples):
 ```
-sudo test-printer-app server &
+sudo legacy-printer-app server &
 ```

 Enter the web interface